atahani/reactjs-tutorial/03_eslint/README.md

 }
 ```

-3. you can run it
+3.you can run it

 ```
 ./node_modules/.bin/eslint client/index.js
 ```

-4. install ESLint extensions on VS Code
+4.install ESLint extensions on VS Code

 Launch VS Code Quick Open (⌘+P), paste the following command, and press enter